felipmiguel/batec-ossrdbms-demo/README.md

 APPLICATION_IDENTITY_APPID=$(az identity show --id "${MSI_CONTAINER_IDENTITY}" -o tsv --query clientId)
 ```

-To perform the operations can be used az cli extension `rdbms-connect`.
+To perform the database operations, it can be used the az cli extension `rdbms-connect`.
 To install the extension, run the following command:

 ```bash
 az extension add --name rdbms-connect --upgrade
 ```

-To execute that command it is necessary to login to MySQL using the Azure AD administrator user.
-As mentioned before, the Terraform configuration uses current logged in user as Azure AD administrator.
+To execute that database command, you must log in to MySQL using the Azure AD administrator user.
+As mentioned, the Terraform configuration uses the currently logged-in user as the Azure AD administrator.

 The password to be used in an access token that can be obtained using azure cli: